ulfurinn/wongi-engine/README.md

 	engine << ["friend", "symmetric", true]

-If you have the "self-printer" installed, you will see some new friendships pop up!
+If you still have the "self-printer" rule installed, you will see some new friendships pop up!

 The built-in `gen` action creates new facts, taking either fixed values or variables as arguments.
 (It will complain if use provide a variable that isn't bound by the time it's activated.)
 Here, it takes all relations we've defined to be [symmetric](http://en.wikipedia.org/wiki/Symmetric_relation), finds all couples in those sorts of relations and turns them around.

+### Organising rules

+To make rules more manageable, you will probably want to keep them separate from the engine instance.
+One way to do that is to just say:

+	my_rule = rule "name" do
+		...
+	end

+	engine << my_rule

+For even more convenience, why not group rules together:

+	my_ruleset = ruleset {
+		rule "rule 1" do
+			...
+		end
+		rule "rule 2" do
+			...
+		end
+	}

+	engine << my_ruleset

+Again, you don't need to hold on to object references if you don't want to:

+	ruleset "my set" do
+		...
+	end

+	engine << Wongi::Engine::Ruleset[ "my set" ]

 ## Contributing